Elfelfa/README-Generator/README.md

 To use this app you will need to call 'node index.js' in the assets/scripts folder through the command line.
 After it generates a README, it will save it to '../../output/'.
 Format the readme accordingly with what you need.

+A video of demonstrated usage can be found here: [Video](https://drive.google.com/file/d/1M9GYOY6NQyhOSwILsrUCQzIAHOLZhzck/view)

 ## License

 This project uses: The MIT License